MINDSET OVER METHOD → THE COURSE

 The WEF Future of Jobs Report 2025 surveyed over 1,000 of the world's largest employers, representing 14 million workers.
 Their finding: 39% of workers' core skills will change by 2030.
 85% of those employers plan to upskill their current workforce as their primary response.

-The top 10 core skills they identified are not technical.
-They are thinking skills — analytical thinking, resilience, leadership, creative thinking, motivation, empathy, curiosity, and talent management among them.
+The top 10 core skills they identified are overwhelmingly thinking skills — analytical thinking, resilience, leadership, creative thinking, motivation, empathy, curiosity, and talent management among them.

-Mindset Over Method directly addresses 8 of the 10.
-The two it does not cover — Technological Literacy and Service Orientation — sit outside the course's scope by design.
-This is a course about how leaders think, not about which platforms they use or how frontline service is delivered.
+Mindset Over Method directly addresses 9 of the 10.
+The one it does not cover — Service Orientation — sits outside the course's scope by design.
+This is a course about how leaders think, not about how frontline service is delivered.

 Built on 20+ years of operational transformation.